ardriveapp/ardrive-web/docs/ArweaveFS.md

 Drives can store either public or private data, indicated by the `Drive-Privacy` tag on the drive entity.

 On every encrypted entity, a `Cipher` tag should be specified.
 The required public parameters for decrypting the data should also be specified with the parameter's tag name prefixed by `Cipher-*` eg. `Cipher-IV`.
+If the parameter is byte data it should be encoded as Base64 in the tag.

+Additionally, all encrypted transactions should have the `Content-Type` tag `application/octet-stream` as opposed to `application/json`.

 Private drives have a global drive key, `D`, and multiple file keys, `F`, for encryption. `D` is used for encrypting the drive and folder metadata whereas `F` is used for encrypting file metadata and the actual stored data.
 Having these different keys, `D` and `F`, allows a user to share specific files without revealing the contents of their entire drive.